brucezztong/ZZTong-Prefabs/README.txt

 within this modlet.
 As I write this I am aware of bugs in Teragon, but also excited to see that the Teragon teams takes these issue seriously and works to resolve them.

-WORLD EDITOR AND MAP MAKERS:

-If you have already made a map and plan to place these POIs by hand then be aware that I make extensive use of Parts and Custom Blocks.
-The World Editor does not know about Parts, so you run the risk of ending up with a POI that is missing content.

 COMPOPACK: